nielsdutrievoz/nielsdutrievoz.github.io/research.md

 ---

-### Study 2: Water vapour isotope anomalies during an atmospheric river event at Dome C, East Antarctica (in preparation)
+### Study 2: Water vapour isotope anomalies during an atmospheric river event at Dome C, East Antarctica (submitted)

 My second study focuses on **analyzing the isotopic anomaly in water vapour** induced by the passage of an **atmospheric river over Concordia** in December 2018.
 The isotopic composition of water vapour observed during this event can be explained by two key processes:
 - The isotopic signature of long-range water transport